maegul/git-Commands-Cheat-Sheet/index.md

 > git blame [path]

-*Shows which commit was the last to affect each line of code*
+*Shows only the commits that affect the file defined by path*

 > git log -n x

-*limit the number of commits you see from your history*
+*limit the number of commits you see from your history to x*

 > git log [--after | --before] <date>